Guidance for manufacturers, importers and distributors.

 How do I comply?

-Within one year of placing new EEE on the UK market, public information must be made available on the reprocessing of EEE components and materials.
+Within one year of placing new EEE on the UK market, ensure information is made available on the reprocessing of EEE components and materials.

 What is the role of the Office for Product Safety and Standards?

-Safety & Standards has been appointed by Defra to enforce the regulations in the UK in relation to:
+Safety & Standards has been appointed by the Department for Environment, Food and Rural Affairs to enforce the regulations in the UK in relation to:

 - distributor obligations